-The advantage of the fully implicit scheme is that it is unconditionally stable with respect to timestep size, as described in the FLUENT Theory Guide (2011).
+The advantage of the fully implicit scheme is that it is unconditionally stable with respect to time-step size, as described in the FLUENT Theory Guide (2011).
 In this case, the time step is not obtained from the application of a stability criterion and needs to be selected.
-The influence of time-step size is analyzed in the following subsection.
+The influence of time-step size is analyzed in the following sub-section.

-4.3.1 Time-step size
+4.3.1.
+Time-step size

 According to the ANSYS-FLUENT user's guide (2009), as a general criterion in resolving the transient behavior of blade passing, approximately 10-20 time steps per blade passing should be allowed.
 This time-step size is of the same order as other time steps adopted in the literature, as in Simpson et al. (2009), in which the impeller mesh turns 1° per time step.
 In the current simulations, a size of 200 time steps per rotor revolution was considered as the first approach.
-Therefore, given the rotational speed of the impeller of 18953 rad s-1, a time-step size of $1.6576 \cdot 10^{-6}$ s was chosen.
+Therefore, given the rotational speed of the impeller of 18953 rad·s-1, a time-step size of 1.6576·10-6 s was chosen.
 In this subsection, a sensitivity analysis of the effect of the time-step size is performed.

-The unsteadiness of the SMM simulation can be seen by plotting the turbine torque history, as shown on the left panel of Fig. 17.
+The unsteadiness of the SMM simulation can be seen by plotting the turbine torque history, as shown on the left of Figure 17.
 The oscillations correspond to the unsteady behavior of the internal flow in the turbine.
 The oscillations due to impeller rotation and blade passing can be identified in the frequency spectrum.
-The main frequency of the impeller rotation can be computed as
+The main frequency of the impeller rotation can be computed as cycles of the signal are discarded to include only the periodic part of the signal, as indicated on the right of Figure 17.
+The FFT was then computed by applying a Hamming window to the signal.
+The other characteristic frequency, which is in fact the one with the highest amplitude, depends on the rotor blade passing.
+Because there are 11 blades, the frequency is 33181.1 Hz.
+An analysis of the variation of the mean value of the torque and the amplitude of the oscillations with respect to time-step size is given in Table 7.

-$$f{Rotor} = \frac{\omega}{2\pi} = 3016.46 \,\mathrm{Hz}.$$ (4)
+$$f{Rotor} = \frac{\omega}{2\pi} = 3016.46 \,\text{Hz}.$$ (4)

-This line is marked in the frequency spectrum plotted on the right panel of Fig. 17.
+This line is marked in the frequency spectrum plotted on the right of Figure 17.
 The first